 Laboratory skill-learning experiences include instruction and demonstration of interventional skills prior to practice by students who may alternate the role of patient-simulators with other students.
-To ensure safety, the student: instructor ratio is 12:1 or lower for careful monitoring; equipment is well-maintained according to program policies, and students are mandated to abide by the laboratory behavior expectations listed above.
+To ensure safety, the student: instructor ratio is 14:1 or lower for careful monitoring.
+Anatomy Lab is closer to 5:1.
+Equipment is well-maintained according to program policies, and students are mandated to abide by the laboratory behavior expectations listed above.